 Lottoland is licensed by the Northern Territory

 To operate in Australia as a corporate bookmaker, you need to meet the licensing requirements set out by the Northern Territory.
-Lottoland has met these standards and is licensed as an online betting site, similarly to Sportsbet or William Hill.
+Lottoland has met these standards and is licensed as an online betting site, similarly to Sportsbet or Neds.
 It has even promptly stopped taking bets on Australian lotteries at the request of the NT regulator, and now only offers wagers on online lotteries based and operated overseas.

 The official lottery operator in most of Australia, Tatts, has a lottery license in nearly every state and territory.
 It operates under separate rules, making it a completely different service than Lottoland.

 Lottoland only makes one percent of Tatts overall revenue, which can be proven by the official lottery jackpots on offer and the payout structure.
 The official lottery operator pays its winnings from the total sale of tickets from the public – given the multi-million-dollar jackpots, it shows just how big the Tatts customer base is.

 Lottoland, on the other hands, takes out insurance on all the lottery draws on offer to pay players.
 The insurance model also allows Lottoland to increase the jackpot prices on several lotteries around the world.